 The end product can range from an isolated nutrient to a functional food, from a dietary supplement to a genetically engineered beverage, and many manifestations that fit somewhere in between.
 The targeted effectiveness varies from product to product as well, with designs ranging from full body system effects to some products designed to generate a result at the cellular level.

 Balancing a variety of healthy foods is the optimal way of obtaining the nutrients our bodies need.
 Dietary supplements are intended to enhance the diet of users.
 It is always critical to obtain adequate information on the function, benefit, and upper safe limits for any supplement that you may consider taking.

 If conducting research on your own prior to reviewing with a medical provider, consider the reputation of any website from which you gather information.
 Try to find supporting information from sources that have no monetary interest in the supplement that is being considered.
 Make sure any data reviewed is current.
-Analyze the quality of any study data (your medical provider can help with this assessment).
+Analyze the quality of any study data.
 Always ask “Does this sound too good to be true?”
 Many of the latest news headlines make claims of a quick fix that may not be in line with research and science.